symfony/symfony-docs/cookbook/security/custom_extension.rst

 defines the configuration key used to reference the provider, and an ``addConfiguration`` method, which is used to define the configuration options underneath the configuration key in your security configuration.
+Setting configuration options are explained later in this chapter.

 .. note::